Oscar Schönfelder

-Oscar Schönfelder (born 5 February 2001) is a German professional footballer who plays as a winger for 2.
-Bundesliga club Jahn Regensburg, on loan from Werder Bremen.
+Oscar Schönfelder (born 5 February 2001) is a German professional footballer who plays as a winger for 3.
+Liga club Jahn Regensburg.

 Club career

 A youth product for Mainz 05 since 2013, Schönfelder transferred to Werder Bremen on 30 June 2020.
 He made his professional debut with Werder Bremen in a 2–0 DFB-Pokal win over Osnabrück on 7 August 2021.

 In June 2022, it was announced Schönfelder would join Jahn Regensburg on loan for the 2022–23 season.

 International career

 Schönfelder is a youth international for Germany, having represented the Germany U16s, U17s, Germany U18s and U19s.